 In connection with the signing of the New Lease, the Company entered into a standby letter of credit agreement for \$1,500 which serves as a security deposit for the leased office space.
-This standby letter of credit is secured with restricted cash in a money market account and is included within long-term assets as of June 30, 2024 (refer to Note 6, Restricted Cash).
+This standby letter of credit is secured with restricted cash in a money market account and is included within current assets as of September 30, 2024 (refer to Note 6, Restricted Cash).

-The annual fixed rent rate under the New Lease is initially \$1.3 million (considered by the Company to be at market rate as of the signing of the New Lease), which will commence on November 1, 2024, or the Rent Commencement Date, and will increase 2.5% annually thereafter.
-The Company expects to begin paying rent in November 2024.
+The annual fixed rent rate under the New Lease is initially \$1.3 million (considered by the Company to be at market rate as of the signing of the New Lease), which was set to commence on November 1, 2024, or the Rent Commencement Date, and was expected to increase 2.5% annually thereafter.
+The Company had expected to begin paying rent in November 2024.